fDero/trie/README.md

 # Trie

 ```
-is a kind of ordered tree data structure used to store a
+Is a kind of ordered tree data structure used to store a
 dynamic set or associative array where the keys are usually strings.
 Unlike a binary search tree, no node in the tree stores the key associated with that node.
 instead, its position in the tree defines the key with which it is associated.